Sneha013084/PROJECT-1-Rest-countries-API/rest-countries-api-with-color-theme-switcher-master/README.md

 Your users should be able to:

 - See all countries from the API on the homepage
-- Search for a country using an `input` field
+- Search for a country using an `input` field(will add this shortly, knowledge block)
 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
-- Click through to the border countries on the detail page
+- Click through to the border countries on the detail page(working on it)
 - Toggle the color scheme between light and dark mode *(optional)*
 -
 **My Process**